This website is dedicated to the honored memory of

 We wish to offer special, and (in the case of RET) personal, thanks to David C. Tulloss (heart and brain of tullabs.com) who proposed the major rebuilding of the Amanita Studies site and conceived, designed, accumulated, and executed the database and all software that make this site possible.

 NOTICE: This site is not associated in anyway with sites selling wild mushrooms in any form, the extracts of such mushrooms, or any related paraphernalia.
 Such sites have made unauthorized use of our pages to create an apparent relation to scientific research; however, the visitor to those sites should be suspicious of out-of-date pages with altered design or altered background colors.
-Pages stolen from this site and bearing an editor's name or even a contributor's copyright notice are not authorized by the Amanita Studies site's editors in anyway.
+Pages stolen from this site or its predecessor site and bearing an editor's name or even a contributor's copyright notice are not authorized by the Amanita Studies site's editors in anyway.
 We do not promote or encourage experimentation with ingestion of toxic Amanita species.

 We extend our thanks to, and are pleased to be associated with, the following: